6 Natural Regions of Colombia: Discover their Secrets and Culture

 Los Nevados santa isable glacier

-This area features beautiful beaches, rainforests, Colombia’s tallest mountain, and deserts.
+The Caribbean coast of Colombia features beautiful beaches, rainforests, the Country’s tallest mountains, and deserts.
 People in the area are considered the happiest (and noisiest) in the country.

 Departments of this region of Colombia